- From Tried and True to Something New – the Energy and Utilities Industry Wrestles with Disruptive Innovation 1

 Oil producers could certainly benefit from carefully considering the above findings.
 Internally, oil and gas companies should continue to enhance collaboration between procurement and finance.
 (This is where the energy industry has an edge: 91 percent of energy respondents in our survey said that procurement and finance were aligned, versus 80 percent of respondents in other industries.)
 Externally, energy companies need to move from a price to a cost focus to sustain previous savings.
 Rethinking opportunities to leverage technology for internal operations is also important, such as implementing innovations like robotic process automation to help provide a competitive advantage in managing costs and growth.

 Price booms and busts are nothing new in the oil patch, and producers have adroitly addressed the most recent bout with effective cost-cutting strategies that helped them survive.
-With the industry facing years of flat oil prices, those organizations would be wise to turn those emergency strategies into formalized standard programs for the long term.
+With the industry facing years of flat oil prices, those organisations would be wise to turn those emergency strategies into formalised standard programmes for the long term.